 Career and Internship Expos

-The Center for Career Development will be hosting an in-person Expo on February 3rd.
-Check Handshake to see who's coming and how to maximize your attendance at both events.
+The Center for Career Development will be hosting both a virtual and in-person Career & Internship Expo on September 13 (virtual) and September 22 (in-person).
+Check 12twenty to see who's coming and how to maximize your attendance at both events.

 Career Development Workshops